Top Ten .45 Caliber Concealed Carry Pistols

 For those who aren't afraid of the .45, or specifically prefer it to others, there's no reason to choose another caliber for your concealed carry weapon.
 Yes, having a backup is always a good idea.
 There are those who prefer a semi-auto primary and a wheel-gun backup.
 Others prefer a large caliber primary, with a smaller caliber backup.
 Each and every person and different scenario is going to bring about a different choice as to which pistol type or caliber they prefer to have on their person.

 However, nothing replaces the stopping power of a .45 caliber round when it comes to personal defense.
 Combine the mass of a .45 caliber round with the effectiveness of hollow-points and you'll be able to put even the largest assailent on the ground with only one to two rounds.
-The rest of your clip will simply have to be for those "just in case" situations, where you have multiple assailants.
+The rest of your magazine will simply have to be for those "just in case" situations, where you have multiple assailants.
 We took that in mind, along with the factors of slide width, size, ammunition capacity, and price, and decide to evaluate as many candidates as possible.
 So, for all of your .45 caliber fans out there, here is our Top Ten List of .45 caliber concealed carry pistols!

 1. Kahr CW45 & P45